dev-ahmadbilal/backend-engineering-course/13-database-design-selection.md

 **RDBMS Characteristics:**
 - **Strengths:** ACID compliance, strong consistency, and robust querying capabilities.
 - **Use Cases:** Financial systems, inventory management, and applications requiring strict data integrity.
-- **Analogies:** Imagine a library catalog system where every book has a unique identifier, and relationships (e.g., author, genre) are meticulously maintained.
+- **🧠 Analogy:** Imagine a library catalog system where every book has a unique identifier, and relationships (e.g., author, genre) are meticulously maintained.

 **NoSQL Characteristics:**
 - **Strengths:** Schema flexibility, horizontal scalability, and high performance for specific workloads.
 - **Use Cases:** Real-time analytics, content management systems, and IoT applications.
-- **Analogies:** Think of a filing cabinet where documents can vary in structure, allowing for quick additions without rigid organization.
+- **🧠 Analogy:** Think of a filing cabinet where documents can vary in structure, allowing for quick additions without rigid organization.

-> **Critical Point:**
+> **⚠️ Critical Point:**
 > The choice between RDBMS and NoSQL should be based on data structure, consistency requirements, and scalability needs.
 RDBMS excels at complex relationships and ACID transactions, while NoSQL offers flexibility and horizontal scalability.

-**Misconception:**
+**🤔 Misconception:**
 NoSQL databases are always faster and more scalable than relational databases.  \
 **Reality:** NoSQL databases excel at specific workloads but may be slower for complex queries and joins.
 Relational databases can handle significant scale with proper design and optimization.